Inexika/MyNotes-Service/README.md

 MyNotes-Service
 ===============

-*My Note Cloud Service* is a part of [My Notes](http://mynotesapp.com) solution to get your Notes applications on your mobile.
+*My Note Cloud Service* is a part of [My Notes](http://mynotesapp.com) solution to access your IBM Notes applications from your mobile.
-The service is intended to have My Notes Desktop and My Notes mobile app connected over the internet.
+The service is used by My Notes Desktop and My Notes mobile apps connected over the internet.

 Features
 --------

 - Cloud of servers in different parts of the world.
-The closest server is chosen for connection to ensure maximum speed.
+The closest server is chosen for connection to ensure the maximum speed.
 - Ability to run more then one instance on each server
-- Non-blocking [Tornado](https://github.com/facebook/tornado) based HTTPServer listening particular port as instances
+- Non-blocking [Tornado](https://github.com/facebook/tornado) based HTTP Server listening of particular port as instances
-- [Nginx](http://nginx.org/en/) as a front reverse proxy, round robin forwarding connect requests to instances
+- [Nginx](http://nginx.org/en/) as a front reverse proxy, round robin forwarding of connection requests to instances
 - Silent switching between instances and servers
 - Ability to run additional servers and instances on the fly
 - RRDTool-based graphing and monitoring (optional)